Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Access to records and files requires authentication and password protection

-Record and file access must be protected and accessible by only senior management within the University
+Record and file access must be protected and accessible by appropriate parties in the University

 Devices and records must be stored in a secured (locked) location